 Whilst Resolve Financial Solutions do not provide tax advice, when it comes to planning your finances and mortgage advice, your tax return is very important, particularly for those that are self-employed and business owners.
 To help you get ahead with your return we have put together some information you may find helpful:

-You can complete your tax return from the 6th April.
-The deadline for paper returns is the 31st October.
+You can complete your tax return from the 6th of April.
+The deadline for paper returns is the 31st of October.
 The deadline for online submissions is 31st January.
-We would recommend not to wait until the deadline to get your tax return done, but to start as soon as you can.
+We would recommend not waiting until the deadline to get your tax return done but to start as soon as you can.
 This means you:

 - Understand your tax liability and can plan your finances accordingly.